 for rolled products, as a rule, - across the direction of rolling.
-If the width of rolled products is insufficient for cutting off of specimens or if their are special national standards - the production of longitudinal samples is allowed;
+If the width of rolled products is insufficient for cutting off of specimens or if there are special national standards - the production of longitudinal samples is allowed;

-for pressed sections (full sections, hollow sections, bars etc.) - along the main axis of the semi-finished product;
+for pressed sections (full sections, hollow sections, bars etc.) - along the main axis of the semifinished product;